sfarajli/farajli.net/posts/nophone.md

 Hardware
 --------
-Hardware of cellphones absolutely suck they are designed to be borken so easily you can break them by accident, that is, of course, to sell more of them, they are nothing like old classic solid nokia phones with buttons and stuff, instead you have only screen and you touch on it
+Hardware of cellphones absolutely suck they are designed to be broken so easily you can break them by accident, that is, of course, to sell more of them, they are nothing like old classic solid nokia phones with buttons and stuff, instead you have only screen and you touch on it